scoughlan2/debrowser-app/README.md

 Login and select the project to use on the platform or create a new empty project

-Upload the save docker image to the project
+### Upload the saved docker image to the project
 ```
 dx upload debrowser.docker.gz
 ```

-Build the applet locally:
+### Build the applet locally:
 ```
 #Outside of debrowser-webapp folder run :
 dx build -f debrowser-webapp
 ```

+The applet should now appear in the project on the platform

-Go to the platform and run the applet
+### Go to the platform and run the applet

 ## User Guide